ibm-cloud-docs/databases-for-mongodb-gen2/howto-provisioning.md

   | 48x240    | 48 vCPU x 240 GB RAM | bx3d.48x240.encrypted      |
   {: caption="Members host flavor sizing parameter" caption-side="bottom"}

 CPU and RAM autoscaling is not supported on {{site.data.keyword.databases-for}} Isolated Compute.
-Disk autoscaling is available.
+Disk autoscaling is coming soon.
 If you have provisioned an Isolated instance or switched over from a deployment with autoscaling, keep an eye on your resources using [{{site.data.keyword.monitoringfull}} integration](/docs/cloud-databases?topic=cloud-databases-monitoring){: external}, which provides metrics for memory, disk space, and disk I/O utilization.
 To add resources to your instance, manually scale your deployment.
 {: note}

 ### The `--parameters` parameter